Professional Bull Riders: History

 The PBR was originally headquartered in Irvine, California, before moving to downtown Colorado Springs, Colorado, in 1995.
 By 2007, the organization had enough of its cramped office in Colorado Springs, so they moved their world headquarters to a new four-story building on the Historic Arkansas Riverwalk in Pueblo, Colorado.
 In 2024, they once again relocated their world headquarters; this time to the Stockyards in Fort Worth, Texas.

 In October 2024, it was announced that PBR would be sold to TKO Group Holdings—originally established as a merger between Endeavor-owned mixed martial arts promotion UFC and professional wrestling company WWE—as part of a larger, $3.25 billion agreement expected to close in 2025.
 The proposed sale is connected to Silver Lake Partners' plans to take Endeavor private, and also includes IMG and sports hospitality firm On Location Experiences.
 The deal was completed on February 28, 2025.

 At the 2025 Cynopsis Sports Media Awards, PBR was honored as Sports League of the Year.

+Since 2024, each rider 21 years of age or older who scores the highest-marked ride at each Premier Series event, who wins each Premier Series event, and who is the MVP of each Team Series event wins a money bonus courtesy of Belgian brewer AB InBev.
+Originally from Michelob Ultra, it is now sponsored by fellow InBev brand Busch Light since 2026.